ntnhut/LeetSolve/docs/source/Array/01_ARR_448_Find_All_Numbers_Disappeared_in_an_Array.md

 ### Follow up

-Could you do it without extra space and in $O(n)$ runtime?
-You may assume the returned list does not count as extra space.
+Can you solve the problem without using additional memory and achieve a linear runtime complexity?
+You can assume that the list you return does not count as extra space.

 ## Solution 1: Marking the appearances
 You can use a vector of `bool` to mark which value appeared in the array.

 ### Code